Kunitachi District

 “Thanks for the advice.”

 Longstreet shrugged again.
-“By the way, did you know you’re district leader?”
+“By the way, you’re district leader?”

 “I am?
-I’ve only been out four months.”
+I’ve only been here four months.”

 “Five.
 Seven months, counting the MTC.”